joshyspittle/Financial-Analysis/README.md

 In practice these assumptions are violated — financial returns exhibit fat tails, volatility clustering (GARCH effects), and occasional jumps — but GBM remains a useful baseline for price path simulation and options pricing.
 Parameters `μ` and `σ` are estimated from historical data passed into the model.

-The discrete-time simulation uses the exact solution to avoid Euler-Maruyama discretisation error:
+The discrete-time exact solution (planned — avoids Euler-Maruyama discretisation error):

 ```python
 S(t+dt) = S(t) * exp((μ - 0.5σ²)dt + σ√dt * Z)
 ```

 where `Z ~ N(0,1)`.
+Currently the model is stubbed; simulation and Monte Carlo are on the roadmap.

 ### `visualisation.py`
 Interactive charting using `lightweight-charts`.
 Currently provides: